bhaddacak/bhaddacak.github.io/_pages/platform3.md

 ## Links

-The program in its beta state is quite stable now, but testing is still needed.
-Let us help the making the best Pāli tool.
+The program now has its full release, but bugs still lurk somewhere.
+Let us help the making of the best Pāli tool.
 Now the program comes with an updating system or `Patch Installer`.
 If patches are available, the program can load and install them to itself.
 This is not automatically, so the users have to learn how the system works.

 ### Executable